Guide for Roots Season

 After that, the natural response is to "Go with it," living like a part of the campaign team that Jesus is leading.
 Our roots give us tremendous security.
 This campaign can't fail because it is not a human idea.
 It was all God's idea, set in motion in the ancient time of Abraham and Sarah.
 The rest of the Bible tells the campaign story step by step, and that is why reading the Bible is so important to "Going with" the campaign.

-The Bible keeps us in touch with the campaign goals (heal, bless, connect), and that keeps us from doing things we foolishly think are for the campaign when actually they go against it.
-The medieval Crusades against Muslims are one spectacular example of that, since they were about attacking not healing, seizing not blessing, and dominating not connecting.
+The Bible keeps us in touch with the campaign goals (connect, heal, bless), and that keeps us from doing things we foolishly think are for the campaign when actually they go against it.
+The medieval Crusades against Muslims are one spectacular example of that, since they were about dominating not connecting, attacking not healing, and seizing not blessing.

 The Bible gives campaign guidance that is the same for all team members in all places and all times.
 That is half of the story of "Going with" the campaign.
 The other half is the work of the Spirit of Jesus, the Spirit he puts into each team member to turn us into a different kind of human being and to give us our personal niche assignments in the campaign one day or one minute at a time.

-Working to heal, bless, and connect, guided by the Bible and the Spirit, gives us a deep sense of significance, though it is also an awesome responsibility.
+Working to connect, heal, and bless, guided by the Bible and the Spirit, gives us a deep sense of significance, though it is also an awesome responsibility.
 If we are on a demo and delivery team, we had better demo and deliver.
 We can't just show up for the team photo!